Ma Yinchu: Early life

 Ma Yinchu was born in Sheng County, Shaoxing, Zhejiang.
 He was the fifth child of the owner of a small distillery that specialized in fermented rice liquor.
 While his father wished for him to carry on this business, Ma showed an inclination toward scholarship.
 As a result, his father cut him off financially, and their relationship never recovered.
 His Christian uncle enlisted Ma into a Protestant church middle school in Shanghai.
 Despite losing his father's support, he studied mining and metallurgy at Beiyang University (now called Tianjin University).
 In 1907, Ma received government sponsorship to study economics at Yale University, after which he received a Ph.D. in economics and philosophy from Columbia University in 1914.
 At Columbia, Ma studied New York City’s finances.
+His dissertation on New York City's public finance was later used in a textbook at Columbia.

+Return to China

 When he returned to China, Ma sought to promote Western ideas of fiscal policy and banking.
 In 1920 he helped to found the Shanghai College of Commerce, and in 1923 he became the founding president of the Chinese Economics Society.
-During the 1930s, Ma began to criticize the Kuomintang government under Chiang Kai-shek, and was subsequently placed under house arrest from 1940 to 1942.
+During the 1930s, Ma began to criticize the Kuomintang government under Chiang Kai-shek.
+He was imprisoned by the KMT government for supporting the student protest movement, spending time at the Xifeng concentration camp.

+From 1945 to 1949, Ma lived in Hong Kong.
 In 1949, at the request of Zhou Enlai, he served as a nonpartisan delegate to the Chinese People's Political Consultative Conference.
 From 1950 to 1951, he served as the president of Zhejiang University, and then as the president of Peking University from 1951 to 1960.
 In this position, Ma was well liked, and seen as warm and genuine by his students.
 However, he was removed due to his unorthodox economic views.